Cynthia Nixon

-On March 19, 2018, Nixon announced her campaign for Governor of New York as a challenger to Democratic incumbent Andrew Cuomo.
-Her platform focused on income inequality, renewable energy, establishing universal health care, stopping mass incarceration in the United States, and protecting undocumented children from deportation.
-She lost in the Democratic primary to Cuomo on September 13, 2018, with 34% of the vote to his 66%.
-Nixon was nominated as the gubernatorial candidate for the Working Families Party; the party threw its support to Cuomo after Nixon lost in the Democratic primary.
+In 2018, Nixon ran for Governor of New York as part of the Working Families Party challenging Democratic incumbent Andrew Cuomo.
+She lost the Democratic primary to Cuomo on September 13, 2018, with 34% of the vote to his 66%.
 Nixon has been an advocate for LGBT rights in the United States, particularly the right of same-sex marriage.
 She met her wife at a 2002 gay rights rally, and announced her engagement at a rally for New York same-sex marriage in 2009.
-She received the Yale University Artist for Equality award in 2013 and a Visibility Award from the Human Rights Campaign in 2018.
+She received the Visibility Award from the Human Rights Campaign in 2018.

 Early life and education

-Nixon was born in Manhattan, the only child of Walter Elmer Nixon Jr., a radio journalist from Texas, and Anne Elizabeth (née Knoll), an actress originally from Chicago.
+Nixon was born in the Manhattan borough of New York City, the only child of Walter Elmer Nixon Jr., a radio journalist from Harlingen, Texas, and Anne Elizabeth (née Knoll), an actress originally from Chicago.
 She credits her mother with "indoctrinating" her into theatre.
 She is of English and German descent.
 Her grandparents were Adolph Knoll, Etta Elizabeth Williams, Walter E. Nixon, and Grace Truman McCormack.
 Nixon's parents divorced when she was six years old.
 According to Nixon, her father was often unemployed and her mother was the household's main breadwinner: Nixon's mother worked on the game show To Tell the Truth, coaching the "impostors" who claimed to be the person described by the host.

-Nixon made her first television appearance on the show at 9 as one of the "impostors", pretending to be a junior horse riding champion.
 Nixon was an actress all through her years at Hunter College Elementary School and Hunter College High School (class of 1984), often taking time away from school to perform in film and on stage.
 Nixon also acted in order to pay her way through Barnard College, where she received a B.A. in English Literature.
 Nixon was also a student in the Semester at Sea Program in the Spring of 1986.